shaanzie/QuickRef/Theory Concepts/Heterogenous Parallelism/Appendix: Some Interesting Questions.md

 ## How do you enable and disable SMT?

+`/sys/devices/system/cpu/smt/control`

+This file lets you enable or disable SMT, and shows its state.
+There are three values:

+on: The CPU supports SMT and it is enabled.
+All logical CPUs can be taken offline or online without restriction.
+off: The CPU supports SMT but it is disabled.
+Only so-called primary SMT threads can be taken offline/online without restriction.
+Attempts to put a non-primary sibling thread online will be rejected.
+notsupported: The CPU does not support SMT.
+You will not be able to write to the control file.

 ## Are there cases where SMT should be disabled?

 ## What are the overheads of invalidation based cache coherence protocol?